amogh09/wallhaven-sync/README.md

 | `wallhaven-api-key` | Your wallhaven API key. | | Yes |
 | `--delete-unliked` | If this flag is present then `wallhaven-sync` will delete wallpapers that are in the local directory but not in the specified collection.
 This option is useful for deleting wallpapers that were unliked from your collection. | NA | No |

+### Example usage
-### For downloading your Wallhaven favorites to default directory
-`wallhaven-sync --wallhaven-username USERNAME --wallhaven-api-key API_KEY`
+**For downloading your Wallhaven favorites to default directory** `wallhaven-sync --wallhaven-username USERNAME --wallhaven-api-key API_KEY`

-### For downloading your wallhaven favorites to ~/wallhaven directory
-`wallhaven-sync --wallhaven-username USERNAME --wallhaven-api-key API_KEY --wallpaper-dir ~/wallhaven`
+**For downloading your wallhaven favorites to ~/wallhaven directory** `wallhaven-sync --wallhaven-username USERNAME --wallhaven-api-key API_KEY --wallpaper-dir ~/wallhaven`

-### For syncing (deleting unliked wallpapers from local directory and downloading wallpapers from the collection) Wallhaven favorites to default directory
+**For syncing (deleting unliked wallpapers from local directory and downloading wallpapers from the collection) Wallhaven favorites to default directory**
 `wallhaven-sync --wallhaven-username USERNAME --wallhaven-api-key API_KEY --delete-unliked`

-### For downloading a collection named "nature" under account "my-account" to default directory
-`wallhaven-sync --wallhaven-username my-account --collection-label nature --wallhaven-api-key API_KEY`
+**For downloading a collection named "nature" under account "my-account" to default directory** `wallhaven-sync --wallhaven-username my-account --collection-label nature --wallhaven-api-key API_KEY`